Why California Wage & Hour Laws Drive Employment Lawyer Demand

 Here's what legal professionals should consider:

 The opportunity is real.
-California employment law offers genuine job security because the regulatory complexity isn't going away.
+California's regulatory complexity has historically supported steady demand for employment counsel, though no practice area guarantees job security and hiring can shift with the economy.
 Companies need ongoing counsel, not just deal-by-deal representation like in corporate work.

 The work can be more predictable.
 While employment litigation has its intense periods, it's often more manageable than the unpredictable deal flow of M&A work.
 Many employment boutiques offer significantly better work-life balance than corporate practices.